AlexsLemonade/training-modules/virtual-setup/zoom-procedures.md

 ### Sharing your screen in Zoom

-Sharing your screen in a Zoom breakout room during instruction may be required to allow instructors to best provide assistance.
+Sharing your screen in a Zoom breakout room during instruction or one on one Zoom meetings may be required to allow instructors to best provide assistance.
+You will also want to share your screen during your presentation at the end of the workshop.

 To share your screen, select the `Share Screen` icon in the middle of the control bar at the bottom of the Zoom window.